Kernelized Concept Erasure: Non-linear Concept Erasure

 \subsection{Background: Kernel Methods}

 Kernel methods are based on reproducing kernel Hilbert spaces (RKHS).
 Without going into the technical details, an RKHS is a space of ``nice'' functions equipped with a kernel \citep{yosida2012functional}.
-A \defn{kernel} $\kernel(\cdot, \cdot) \geq 0$ is a similarity measure that generalizes a positive definite matrix.
-When we have a kernel over an RKHS, then the kernel corresponds to the dot product of a feature map, i.e., $\kernel(\xx, \yy) = \vphi(\xx)^{\top} \vphi(\yy)$.
+A \defn{kernel} $\kernel(\cdot, \cdot) \geq 0$ is a similarity measure that generalizes the notion of a positive definite matrix.
+When we have a kernel over an RKHS, the kernel corresponds to the dot product of a feature map, i.e., $\kernel(\xx, \yy) = \vphi(\xx)^{\top} \vphi(\yy)$, for feature map $\vphi$.
 This insight gives us a natural manner to construct kernels.
 For instance, the linear kernel $\kernel(\xx, \yy) = \xx^{\top}\yy$ corresponds to the standard dot product in Euclidean space.
-The degree-2 polynomial kernel $\kernel(\xx,\yy) = {(\gamma \xx^{\top} \yy + \alpha)}^2$ corresponds to a dot product in a six-dimensional feature space if $\xx,\yy \in \mathbb{R}^2$.\looseness=-1
+The degree-2 polynomial kernel $\kernel(\xx,\yy) = {(\gamma \xx^{\top} \yy + \alpha)}^2$ corresponds to a dot product in a six-dimensional feature space if $\xx,\yy \in \mathbb{R}^2$ where $\gamma \in \R$ is a hyperparameter.\looseness=-1

 Kernels are more general than positive definite matrices in that they can exist in infinite-dimensional spaces.
-For example, the Gaussian kernel $\exp\left(-\gamma ||\xx-\yy||_2^2\right)$ is infinite-dimensional.\footnote{One way to see this is to show a Gram matrix of any size $N$ will always have full rank.} However, for any finite set of points $\{\xx_1, \dots, \xx_N \}$, we can construct a \defn{Gram matrix} $K \in \R^{N \times N}$ where $K_{nm} = \kernel(\xx_n, \xx_m)$ encodes the similarity between $\xx_n$ and $\xx_m$.
-The matrix $K$ is guaranteed to be positive definite.
+For example, the Gaussian kernel $\exp\left(-\gamma ||\xx-\yy||_2^2\right)$ is infinite-dimensional, where, again, $\gamma \geq 0$ is a hyperparameter.\footnote{One way to see this is to show a Gram matrix of any size $N$ will always have full rank.} However, for any finite set of points $\{\xx_1, \dots, \xx_N \}$, we can construct a \defn{Gram matrix} $\K \in \R^{N \times N}$ where $\Kmn = \kernel(\xx_n, \xx_m)$ encodes the similarity between $\xx_n$ and $\xx_m$.
+The matrix $\K$ is guaranteed to be positive definite.
 Kernels are useful because they allow us to implicitly learn functions in a potentially infinite-dimensional RKHS without materializing that space.\looseness=-1